Demian's Gamebook Web Page

 More reviews by Kveto

-Users Who Own This Item: Alatar001, Ardennes, auximenes, bigcobra, bookwormjeff, Crazyscotsman, CSquared, Cyan, dArtagnan, dave2002a, Demian, Erikwinslow, exaquint (1st), Fireguard, fraze, Himynameistony, hoops4ever, horrorbusiness, jdreller, Jubal, katzcollection, Khellendros, killagarilla, kinderstef, knginatl, marnaudo, mlvoss, Nomad, PlanewalkerGroup (Signed: First Printing), Sheridan77, spragmatic, ThisIslandEarth, Von Scotty, waktool (US 1st), Yalius, zat
+Users Who Own This Item: Alatar001, Ardennes, Arkadia, auximenes, bigcobra, bookwormjeff, Crazyscotsman, CSquared, Cyan, dArtagnan, dave2002a, Demian, Erikwinslow, exaquint (1st), Fireguard, fraze, Himynameistony, hoops4ever, horrorbusiness, jdreller, Jubal, katzcollection, Khellendros, killagarilla, kinderstef, knginatl, marnaudo, mlvoss, Nomad, PlanewalkerGroup (Signed: First Printing), Sheridan77, spragmatic, ThisIslandEarth, Von Scotty, waktool (US 1st), Yalius, zat

 Users Who Want This Item: B0N0V0X, bonhomme, Ffghtermedic, fushek, hanbaoge, jeremydouglass, Lambchop, lek, LordJR, momaw27, nelsondesign, NEMO, Pseudo_Intellectual, Randomdays, Ryuran333, snakefire77, stock, twar